GitHub + Amazon S3

 What GitHub data does Erathos sync to Amazon S3?

-The integration automatically syncs GitHub's key objects:
+The integration automatically syncs GitHub’s core objects:

 Why sync GitHub with Amazon S3?